 In Key Stage 2, reading is taught through a “Whole class Reading” approach.
-Allowing all children to access and engage in exciting and quality texts in a range of genres and topics.
+This allows all children to access and engage in exciting and quality texts in a range of genres and topics.
 Children who may require further practice in their decoding and comprehension skills are taught through small group and 1:1 interventions.

 We recognise the importance of children writing for a purpose and fully engaging in the writing process when it has true meaning to them.
-In the past this has included a mystery egg on the school roof, letters to authors and most recently writing letters to (and receiving a reply from) Her Majesty, The Queen!
+In the past this has included a mystery egg on the school roof, letters to authors and, most recently, writing letters to (and receiving a reply from) Her Majesty, The Queen!

-Our staff team are passionate about reading and writing and delivering lessons to engage and motivate our pupils and believe we enable confident, create and enthusiastic writers in our classes and make it a mission to find that one book that captures a love of reading for all of our pupils.
+Our staff team are passionate about reading and writing and delivering lessons to engage and motivate our pupils and believe.
+We enable confident, create and enthusiastic writers in our classes and make it a mission to find that one book that captures a love of reading for all of our pupils.